← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 As you create Web pages with HTML tags, it is inevitable that you will make typing mistakes.
 Unfortunately, the browser is not smart enough to recognize and fix seemingly obvious errors, such as misspelling a tag name or forgetting to insert a closing tag.

 EXERCISE 2.6: Experiment with making HTML typos in the document from EXAMPLE 2.3 and observe the results.
-In particular, make the following modifications and observe how the page is affected.
+For example, make the following modifications and observe how the page is affected.

 Headings